Super Lawyers - Badge

 Slip and Fall Injury Settlements Recovered by Our Chicago Law Firm

-At Rosenfeld Injury Lawyers, we’ve recovered significant compensation for fall victims across Chicago and beyond.
+At Rosenfeld Injury Lawyers, we’ve recovered significant financial compensation for fall victims across Chicago and beyond.
 Below are some examples of our recent settlements:

 This list is not exhaustive, and our Chicago personal injury lawyers continue to secure significant results for those hurt in slip and fall accidents.